franzele21/ros_blur/README.md

 # Automatic Video Blurring Using YOLOv8 Model

-This project allows automatic blurring of a video contained in a .bag file (in ROS1 format [ROS2 not yet fully implemented]).
+This project allows automatic blurring of a video contained in a .bag file (in ROS1 format [ROS2 not fully implemented yet]).

 ## Prerequisites
 The project was developed using Python 3.10.12, so it is recommended to have this version or higher.